“The folder isn’t supported because of its location” Windows 11

 Solution 1: Browse to the folder path manually from This PC

-Related issue: “This Folder is Empty” in Windows 11 (Fix)
+Related issue: “This folder is empty” in Windows 11 (Fix)

 2. In the file picker dialog, click “This PC” from the left pane.

-4. Open “Users” folder.Users folder
+4. Open the “Users” folder.Users folder

-5. Open your user profile folder.
+5. Get into your user profile folder.

 Solution 2: Select but do not open the folder containing your images